YosefLab/Compass/docs_source/source/Compass-Postprocessing-Tutorial.rst

 `metacell <https://github.com/tanaylab/metacell>`__ or
 `micropooling <https://github.com/YosefLab/Vision>`__) to reduce computational overhead.
-You may also apply Compass to bulk transcriptome data sets (e.g. bulk RNA-seq or microarray data sets) of ample size.
+You may also apply Compass to bulk transcriptome data sets (e.g. bulk RNA-seq or microarray data sets) if there are enough observations (samples) to gain statistical power.

 Requirements
 ************